-Surgery, also called a resection, is typically the primary treatment for early-stage (Stages I, II and some IIIA) lung tumors.
-Ideally, a board-certified thoracic surgeon experienced in lung cancer should determine whether the tumor(s) can be successfully removed.
-The procedure selected will depend on how much of your lung is affected, tumor size and location, and your overall health.
+Ideally, a board-certified thoracic surgeon who is experienced in lung cancer should determine whether the tumor(s) can be successfully removed.
+The type of procedure selected will depend on how much of your lung is affected, tumor size and location, and your overall health.

 - Wedge resection removes the tumor with a triangular piece of a lobe of the lung.

 - Segmental resection (segmentectomy) removes a larger section of a lobe.

 - Lobectomy removes one of the lungs’ five lobes.

 - Sleeve resection (sleeve lobectomy) removes part of the bronchus (main airway) or pulmonary artery to the lung along with one lobe to save other portions of the lung.

 Some early-stage tumors may be removed with robotic surgery.
 Special equipment provides a three-dimensional view inside the body while the surgeon guides a robotic arm and high-precision tools that can bend and rotate much more than the human wrist.
 Finding a surgeon with extensive training and experience is highly recommended.